 While in many cases the landowners have received tax benefits for donating a land preservation agreement (conservation easement) on their property, in our experience, no landowner has completed the process solely for the tax benefits.
 People protect their property and its conservation values because of their attachment to their land and because they recognize the importance of preserving the environment and rural character of the area.

-While WVLT is concerned for rural character throughout its eight towns, we have three areas of special concern.
+While WVLT is concerned for the rural character throughout its eight towns, we have three areas of special concern.
 The first is farmland and working farmland throughout the region.
 The second is the Wallkill River and Wallkill Valley Rail Trail corridor.
 The third is the marshes, wetlands, and ridges of the Swartekill and Black Creek watersheds in Esopus, Lloyd, and New Paltz.

 The Kellar Easement was donated by Norman Kellar to the Wallkill Valley Land Trust in December 1990.
 Bontecou Farm is an eighty-eight acre property in Esopus with much frontage on the Wallkill River.
 This easement preserves views, habitat, and agriculturally important soils in the Town of Esopus, and it is still an active farm.